Monkey bread: Name

 The origin of the term "monkey bread" is unknown.
-Some food historians suggest that it comes from the pastry being a finger food, and that those eating it pick apart the bread with their hands as a monkey might.
-Others suggest that it comes from the pastry's resemblance to the monkey puzzle tree Araucaria araucana.
+Some food historians suggest that it comes from the bread being a finger food, and that those eating it pick apart the bread with their hands as a monkey might.
+Others suggest that it comes from the bread's resemblance to the monkey puzzle tree, Araucaria araucana.

 Origins

 The "concept of rolling small pieces of bread dough in butter and baking them close together in a single container goes back in America only to the 19th century with the proliferation of baking pans."
 Versions of small balls of dough baked together with a filling dates back to Boston in the 1880s and the first versions were likely savory, only flavored by butter.
 What most people know as monkey bread today in the United States is actually the Hungarian dessert arany galuska ("golden dumpling").
 Dating back to the 1880s in Hungarian literature, Hungarian immigrants brought this dish with them when they emigrated to America and began introducing it into the country's food landscape when Hungarian and Hungarian Jewish bakeries began selling it in the mid-twentieth century.

 Recipes for the bread first appeared in American women's magazines and community cookbooks in the 1950s.
-For instance, the 1963 post-humous cookbook of actress ZaSu Pitts describes monkey bread.
+For instance, the 1963 posthumous cookbook of actress ZaSu Pitts describes monkey bread.

-In 1972, a cookbook published by Betty Crocker included a recipe for arany galuska, which they referred to as "Hungarian Coffee Cake".
-As it became more popular in America, arany galuska came to be confused with monkey bread in which the balls of dough are not dipped in cinnamon and sugar but only in butter.
+In 1972, a cookbook published by Betty Crocker included a recipe for arany galuska, referred to as "Hungarian Coffee Cake".
+As it became more common in America, arany galuska came to be confused with monkey bread, in which the balls of dough are not dipped in cinnamon and sugar but only in butter.
 "Monkey bread" soon became the more common name for this Hungarian Jewish dessert.

 During the 1980s, Nancy Reagan popularized serving monkey bread during Christmas by making it a staple of the Reagan White House Christmas.
 Mrs. Reagan acquired the recipe from her fellow actress ZaSu Pitts.
 According to food historian Gil Marks, she arranged for monkey bread to be served to President Reagan on the night before his testimony before Congress for the Iran-Contra hearings.
 As legend goes, Ronald Reagan said, “Mommy, I may go to prison, but I’ll always remember this monkey bread.”